-This course introduces the student to the role of a student, basic skills for success, nursing history, and trends; nursing ethics; legal aspects of nursing; practical relationships in healthcare, including the role of the practical/ vocational and professional nurse; and nursing education.
+This course introduces the student to the role of a student, basic skills for success, nursing history, and trends; nursing ethics; legal aspects of nursing; practical relationships in healthcare, including the role of the practical/vocational and professional nurse; and nursing education.
 A student who fails VN101CR will be withdrawn from the co-requisite course.

-Prerequisites: None; Co-requisite: VN103CR
+None: